worldline/angular-training/docs/src/typescript/README.md

 }
 ```

 Type aliases and interfaces are very similar, and in many cases you can choose between them freely.
-Almost all features of an interface are available in type, the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable.
+Almost all features of an interface are available with type aliases.
+The key distinction is that a type alias cannot be re-opened to add new properties while an interface is always extendable.
+We will favour Interfaces in the rest of the training.

 ### Union types
 The first way to combine types you might see is a union type.
 A union type is a type formed from two or more other types, representing values that may be any one of those types.
 We refer to each of these types as the union’s members.